 LocationIQ’s distance matrix API returns a JSON object with information on the distance and travel time between various locations.
 Here’s a breakdown of the output:

-• The code key indicates the status of the API request, where “Ok” indicates that the request was successful.
+key indicates the status of the API request, where “Ok” indicates that the request was successful. - The

-• The sources key lists the starting points with their respective names and coordinates, while the “destinations” key lists the ending points with their respective names and coordinates.
+key lists the starting points with their respective names and coordinates, while the “destinations” key lists the ending points with their respective names and coordinates. - The

-• The distances key is a 2D array that lists the distances in meters between each source and destination point.
-For example, the distance from the first source point to the first destination point is 4571.1 meters, and the distance from the second source point to the fourth destination point is 2567.4 meters.
+key is a 2D array that lists the distances in meters between each source and destination point.
+For example, the distance from the first source point to the first destination point is 4571.1 meters, and the distance from the second source point to the fourth destination point is 2567.4 meters. - The

 Overall, this output provides a matrix of distances and durations between a set of source and destination points, which can be useful for applications such as logistics and transportation planning.
 This is how the output looks like in the form of a table: